Compare and Synchronize Data in One or More Tables with Data in a Reference Database

 You can compare a table with a view only if they have the same name.

 Each object has a key or an index that determines the other objects to which it corresponds.
 However, each table or view can have more than one primary key, unique index, or unique constraint.
 Therefore, you might want to specify which key, index, or constraint to use.

-In the following table, you can find descriptions of common tasks that support this scenario and links to more information about how you can successfully complete those tasks.
+In this section, you can find descriptions of common tasks that support this scenario.

 Set options to control how the data is compared: When you compare data, you can safely ignore identity columns, disable triggers, and disable foreign keys.
 You can also drop primary keys, indexes, and unique constraints from the update script.

 Compare data in tables and optionally update the target to match the source: After you specify a source and a target database to compare and run the comparison, you can view the results in the Data Compare window.
 You can view not only details of the differences but also the update script that you can use to synchronize the data.
 After you identify differences between the two databases, you can specify an action for each difference.
 You can then update the target or export the update script to the Transact-SQL editor or to a file.
 You might want to export the script so that you or someone else can review it before you apply the changes.

 The following table describes the five columns in the Data Compare window.